MiladSabri74/Instructions/Tmux.md

 4- Open tmux -> run Tmux

-Point1 --- Create your own session and the Ctrl+b + ctrl+s to save session
+Save Process    --- Create your own session and the Ctrl+b + ctrl+s to save session

-Point2 --- Use Ctrl+b + ctrl+r to restore saved session
+Restore Process --- Use Ctrl+b + ctrl+r to restore saved session